shannonpeng/shannonpeng.com/app/content/projects/zooming-away.md

 **Line Prompter:** At the bottom, a line prompter gives the actor hints and starter lines for directing the players, though the majority of her dialogue is left to improvisation.

 **Capsule Information:** The middle section of the actor's panel contains a range of information about the space capsule, which the actor can or cannot read depending on the capsule state.
 For example: in this screencap, we know that the number on the outside of the window is 21737, but in order to see what's inside the window, we'll need to close the window.
-If the players about the inside of the window, the actor could say, "The window's open, so I can't see inside."
+If the players ask about the inside of the window, the actor could say, "The window's open.
+I can't see inside."
 The players will then figure out that they need to hit the "Close Window" command in their control console.

 Both the actor's panel and space cadet control console are connected via web sockets (Socket.IO) and a web server (Node.js) that keeps track of the game state.

 ## Contributions

-I designed all graphic assets, video FX, and audio FX, and played the role of the live actor during our final presentation.
-Dillon wrote the puzzles; developed the control console, actor's panel, and server; and played the Director of ASAN during the presentation.
+I designed all graphic assets, video FX, and audio FX, and played the role of the cosmonaut during our final presentation.
+Dillon wrote the puzzles; developed the control console, actor's panel, and server; and played the role of the Director of ASAN during the presentation.
 The two of us worked together to build the narrative and integrate all the parts into one cohesive experience.

 ## Reflections

-Zooming Away received glowing reviews from our guest participants and instructor!
-We received praise on its level of immersion and its use of a Zoom call as a medium.
+Zooming Away received glowing reviews from our guest participants and our class instructor!
+They praised its level of immersion and its use of a Zoom call as a storytelling medium.

-My biggest takeaway from this project was that building experiences for our laptop screens opens more doors than it closes.
-We lost the opportunity to experiment with physical space, but we got the chance to explore how AR lenses and web sockets can play a role in immersive theatre and producing engaging live interactive experiences in our own homes.
+My biggest takeaway from this project was that building interactive live experiences for our laptop screens opens more doors than it closes.
+We had lost the chance to experiment with physical space, but we gained the opportunity to explore how AR lenses and web sockets can play a role in immersive theatre and producing engaging experiences in our own homes.

 Where could this take us in the future?